hxp-plus/LEMP-Ansible-CentOS/README.md

 will install the stuffs above and issue cert according to your domain with acme.sh, install cert to nginx automatically, and configure cockpit reverse proxy.

+will install mariadb and create a non-root user to access it.

 Visit <https://yourdomain.com/panel/> to enter cockpit panel, a user admin with password admin will be created without root access.
 You may change it in `group_vars/webservers`

 Edit `hosts` and variables in `group_vars/webservers`